hardcorefactions/FrozedHider-1.20/README.md

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/FrozedClub/frozedhider/releases).
-2. Place the `frozedhider-1.0.0.jar` file in your server's `plugins` folder.
+2. Place the plugin JAR file in your server's `plugins` folder.
 3. Restart or reload your server.

 ## Configuration